emsync/emsyncv2/README.md

 ## What is Emsync ?

-Emsync is a Web App that allows a Spotify shared experience wheer users all over the internet can create and/or join a ROOM and listen to music synchronously while democratically building the queue.
+Emsync is a Web App that allows a Spotify shared experience where users all over the internet can create and/or join a ROOM and listen to music synchronously while democratically building the queue.

 ## Why ?

 The emsync team thought that it will be awesome to have an app that will :

-- let you share music
+- Let you share music
 - Dj for and with people regardless of their location
 - Discover new music
 - Be able to vote for the songs that go on the queue and the order for them to be played